Looking for a good canned food for your cat?

 Chicken: excellent source of protein (this ingredient is rated differently in dry food).
 5 stars

-Chicken Liver: provides good source of iron, necessary for red blood cell production.
+Chicken Liver: provides a good source of iron, necessary for red blood cell production.
 Too much liver is toxic for cats.
 3 stars

 Water: It doesn’t provide any nutrition, it helps to provide hydration.
 2 stars